-- Ignored Vital News Reports: Everyman Charlie Collin's car's radio broadcast the last part of the bulletin announcing someone has escaped and is considered armed and dangerous.
-Charlie, not being a Superhero, only cares that this would aggravate the traffic jam he's in and goes in a Slight-Induced Rant on how his life sucks.
+- Ignored Vital News Reports: Everyman Charlie Collins' car radio broadcasts the last part of the bulletin announcing someone has escaped and is considered armed and dangerous.
+Charlie, not being a Superhero, only cares that this is aggravating the traffic jam he's in and goes in a Slight-Induced Rant on how his life sucks.
 Some minutes later, he will be Mugging the Joker...

 - Ironic Echo: